discretize/discretize-guides/guides/teamcomp101/index.md

 | <Item id="91805"/> + <br/> <Item id="9443"/>                                      | <Item id="43360"/> (100% Uptime) + <br/> <Item id="50082"/>                            | 8.5%            |
 | <Item id="24868"/> (Only 3%)                                                      | <Item id="24658"/>                                                                     | 6.8%            |
 | <Item id="91805"/> + <br/> <Item id="9443"/> + <br/> <Item id="24868"/> (Only 3%) | <Item id="43360"/> (100% Uptime) + <br/> <Item id="50082"/> + <br/> <Item id="24658"/> | 15.9%           |

+### Prestacking Boons
+Another thing that PuGs sometimes miss is the benefits of a proper prestack.
+We are not talking about spending ages placing traps in the arena or on the boss spawn, or spending time precasting extra weapon skills, but simply before starting an encounter (or miniboss / mob group in T4s) spending a couple of seconds before starting a fight making sure you have 25 stacks of <Boon name="Might"/>, <Boon name="Fury"/>, <Boon name="Quickness"/> and <Boon name="Alacrity"/>.
+This means when starting the fight you will instantly be doing as much damage as possible, but also casting skills quicker and getting cooldowns back sooner.
+It also gives you a significant reserve of boons incase something goes wrong in the fight later and you miss some applications, allowing you to recover easier.

+A proper prestack on 100% boon duration will give your party 25 stacks of <Boon name="Might"/> for 40s, and 30s of <Boon name="Fury"/>, <Boon name="Quickness"/>, and <Boon name="Alacrity"/>.
+This can be achieved in around 5 seconds or sometimes less.
+To do this you need one player to place a fire field and for everyone to use at least one blast finisher in it.
+Each blast finisher provides 3 stacks of <Boon name="Might"/> with a base duration of 20s.
+At the same time, Your support players should share <Boon name="Quickness"/> and <Boon name="Alacrity"/> and then you can start the fight.
+For build specific prestack skills, check each [build page](/builds).

 <Card title="Trouble finding groups?">